Harry C. Lawder: Career

 Lawder was a meat and produce merchant.
 Lawder was appointed as officer of registration for Havre de Grace in 1886.
 He served as engrossing clerk of the Maryland Senate in 1900.

 Lawder was a Democrat.
 He served as a member of the Maryland House of Delegates, representing Havre de Grace district of Harford County, from 1906 to 1910.
 In May 1914, Lawder was appointed postmaster of Havre de Grace.
 He resigned as postmaster in April 1918.

 Personal life

 Lawder married Esther Roxanna Moore, daughter of Captain William Moore and descendant of John O'Neill, on February 29, 1876.
-They had seven children, Frederick C., Bessie M., Harry C. Jr., William M., May J., Murray Vandiver and Robert R. His son Robert R. was a member of the Maryland Senate and Maryland House of Delegates, and as mayor of Havre de Grace.
+They had seven children, Frederick C., Bessie M., Harry C. Jr., William M., May J., Murray Vandiver and Robert R. His son Robert R. was a member of the Maryland Senate and Maryland House of Delegates, and mayor of Havre de Grace.
 Lawder was a member of St. John's Episcopal Church.

 Lawder died on March 7, 1921.